Pir Chinasi

 Pir Chinasi is a frighteningly narrow road in Pakistan

-Pir Chinasi is a high mountain peak at an elevation of 2.900m (9,500ft) above the sea level, located in the Azad Jammu and Kashmir region of Pakistan.
+Pir Chinasi is a high mountain peak at an elevation of 2.900m (9,500ft) above sea level, located in the Azad Jammu and Kashmir region of Pakistan.

 Is Pir Chinasi paved?

 The road to the summit, also known as Pir Chanasi, is totally paved since 2017.
 It’s called Pir Chinasi road.
-It’s a collection of hairpin turns (more than 30) with some very steep parts.

 How long is the road to Pir Chinasi?